joolof/DDiT/README.md

 dpc = 35.34          # Distance of the central star in pc
 ```

-The distance is only necessary to normalize the temperature distribution as explained above.
+The distance is only necessary to normalize the temperature distribution as explained above (as the semi-major axis is provided in units of arcseconds, the distance is required).

 For both thermal and scattered light images, there is the possibility to use a gaussian profile for the radial dust density distribution (otherwise, two power laws will be used).
 When you initialize the class you can pass it the following argument: